srushti-ms/To-Do-dApp/README.md

 # To-Do-dApp

-Here’s a more detailed version of the README with extra sections to give your project more context:

-ToDo-App
 This project is a blockchain-based ToDo application that leverages the Aelf blockchain for decentralized task management.
 Users authenticate securely using the Portkey wallet, ensuring their tasks remain private and tamper-proof.

 Features